DENT4203 Child and Adolescent Oral Health 1

 - This unit equips the students with knowledge relating to clinical dental sciences in the following domains: human reproduction and genetics; embryology of head and neck and tooth; development and craniofacial growth and development; extra-oral clinical imaging; malocclusion; behaviour management of young patients; and orthodontic and paedodontic diagnosis and management.

-- Typically this unit is assessed in the following ways: (1) orthodontics written examination (Failed Component); (2) orthodontics written assessments (2 tests); and (3) paediatric assignment (Failed Component).
+- Indicative assessments in this unit are as follows: (1) orthodontics written examination (failed component); (2) orthodontics written assessments (2 tests); and (3) paediatric assignment (failed component).
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the orthodontics written examination (Failed Component) and paediatric assignment (Failed Component) components.